 Why should you be concerned about ultrasound maintenance?

-Ultrasound maintenance is essential to ensure that your machine continuously provides high performance and accurate diagnosis for your patients.
+Ultrasound maintenance is essential to ensure that your machine continuously provides high performance and accurate diagnoses for your patients.

 There are a few simple procedures you can do to keep the ultrasound in good working shape.
 Below are our 5 most important points in the maintenance of an ultrasound machine.